1909 Atlantic hurricane season: Hurricane Nine

 During early September, a tropical disturbance over the western Atlantic began to strengthen as it moved towards the Lesser Antilles.
 By September 13, the system had become sufficiently organized to be classified as a tropical depression.
 Moving west-northwestward, the depression attained tropical storm status near Jamaica on September 15 and hurricane intensity the following day.
 By September 18, the hurricane had attained winds of 100 mph (155 km/h) as it moved over the western tip of Cuba.
 After briefly weakening due to its interaction with land, the storm re-intensified over the Gulf of Mexico, attaining winds of 120 mph (185 km/h), becoming the third major hurricane of the season.
 Maintaining this strength, the storm eventually made landfall near Grand Isle, Louisiana, on September 21.
 Rapid weakening took place as it quickly moved northward, dissipating the following day over Missouri.

 In western Cuba, the storm brought strong winds and heavy precipitation to several areas.
 Numerous buildings suffered severe damage and a large portion of the orange crop was lost.
 Ships were pushed onshore by the hurricane's large swells.
-Throughout Pinar del Río Province, damage was estimated at about $1 million.
+Throughout Pinar del Río Province, damage was estimated at $1 million.
 The steamship Nicholas Castina capsized near Isla de la Juventud, drowning at least 29 people.
 In the United States, the hurricane killed at least 350 people and wrought $10 million in damage.
 Thousands of homes were destroyed by the cyclone's powerful storm surge which penetrated 2 mi inland.
 The states of Louisiana, Mississippi, and Alabama sustained the most severe damage, especially from strong winds which covered a large area.